cdapio/hydrator-plugins/transform-plugins/README.rst

 :Description:
   Makes a copy of every input record received for a configured number of times on the output.
 This transform does not change any record fields or types.
 It's an identity transform.
 :Configuration:
-  **copies:** Specifies the numbers of copies of the input record that are to be emitted.
+  **copies:** Specifies the numbers of copies of the input record that are to be emitted

 Stream Formatter
 -------------